Factory Five Racing: Challenge Series Racer

 The design for the Challenge Racer started with a stock Factory Five Roadster.
 Changes were made to make it an effective “Open-Track” vehicle designed with road racing in mind.
 The welded-in SCCA-derived cage and frame design means it is safer than bolt-on equipment and the Mustang running gear means it is affordable.

 The car is commonly referred to as the Spec Racer and qualifies for National FFR-NASA Spec Series.
 Also held each year is a 2-day National race to determine the overall series champion.
 The Nationals are held each year in conjunction with the FFR National Owners Group Meet.
 Regardless of whether or not the car is raced in any regional series, anyone who owns a Challenge car is eligible to attend the annual championship race and vie for the national title.

 Type 65 Coupe

-The FFR Type 65 Coupe is the culmination of four years of engineering and design work.
+The FFR Type 65 Coupe, styled to resemble a Daytona Coupe, is the culmination of four years of engineering and design work.
 The first prototype was completed in the spring of 2000 and production of chassis kits began September 2000.
 In its design, all the FFR racing components are included in a package suitable for street use.
 The Coupe is a rendition of the famous world championship coupes of the 60’s, but with modern technologies.